sictweb/bti425-2020/graded-work/assign1.md

 <br>

 One final task... edit the "save" function to post the edited data back to the Teams API.
 Above, we had a simple `console.log()` statement.
-Replace that with a jQuery `.ajax()` statement, as discussed below
+Replace that with a jQuery `.ajax()` statement, as discussed below.

 When updating a resource, we use a [HTTP PUT](https://tools.ietf.org/html/rfc7231#section-4.3.4) request.
 It requires us to set the following in the request:
 * Request method, PUT